Menu

 The way it works: Zoom links will be sent to writers per session and documents will be shared via Google Docs.
 Participants should be familiar with Zoom and Google Docs, but assistance is available if needed.
 Please Note: WWA highly recommends that participants have a computer and reliable access to the internet.
 It is nearly impossible to participate in the sessions using only a smart phone.

 Member Fee: $150 for all six sessions!
 Space is limited to a minimum of 4 and a maximum of 8 participants.
-If the sessions are not full by March 21st, registration will open to nonmembers and the fee will be $200.
+If the sessions are not full by August 31, registration will open to nonmembers and the fee will be $200.

 Fiction and Non-Fiction with Laurie Scheer